Duke Zhuang of Qin: Posthumous title

-Although the state of Qin grew much bigger and stronger after Duke Zhuang's victory against the Rong, Qin was still a minor state at the time and its rulers did not have any nobility rank.
-However, Duke Zhuang's son Duke Xiang would later be granted a formal nobility rank by King Ping of Zhou as a reward for protecting the king during the Quanrong invasion, and Duke Zhuang would also be posthumously granted the honorific title of duke.
+Although the state of Qin grew much bigger and stronger after Duke Zhuang's victory against the Rong, Qin was still a minor state at the time and its rulers did not have a noble rank.
+However, Duke Zhuang's son Duke Xiang would later be granted a formal noble rank by King Ping of Zhou as a reward for protecting the king during the Quanrong invasion that drove the Zhou from their western capital, and Duke Zhuang would also be posthumously granted the honorific title of duke.